moonsaultco/moonsaultco.github.io/ux/index.md

 		<div class="name">Jake Gibbons</div>
 	</div>
 	<div class="text">
-		I've had the great pleasure of working on John's designs at Placeable for the past year.
+		“I've had the great pleasure of working on John's designs at Placeable for the past year.
 While anyone who looks at his work can clearly tell that he is a brilliant designer with great taste, it’s what you can’t tell without spending time with him that truly sets John apart.
-John brings a tremendous attitude, well thought out perspective, and an uncanny ability to both defend his position and remain flexible in the face of reasonable arguments.
+John brings a tremendous attitude, well thought out perspective, and an uncanny ability to both defend his position and remain flexible in the face of reasonable arguments.”
 	</div>
 </div>
 <div class="recommendation trevor">